1958 Lebanese presidential election: Background

-Election
+Results

 The President of Lebanon is elected by the Parliament of Lebanon.
 In the lead up to the election, parliament was divided into factions, namely those who supported western nations and Chamoun and those favoring Nasser and the United Arab Republic.
 Chehab was viewed as a compromise candidate; he was not interested in the presidency until "it became clear that he was the only candidate who had any hope of wide acceptance."
 As a result, he consented to be nominated on 28 July, only three days before the election.

 The election was held on 31 July 1958, and members of parliament voted between two candidates: the commander of the armed forces Fouad Chehab and head of the National Bloc Raymond Eddé.
 Voting began at 11:34 AM, and on the first ballot Eddé got ten votes and Chehab forty-three—he would have won with a 2/3 majority, or forty-four votes.
 Although the second ballot only required a simple majority vote, Chehab was elected in a 48–7 vote with one abstention.
 Though there were sixty-six members of parliament, ten were not present at voting, including Sami as-Solh, the Prime Minister of Lebanon, who felt that an election should not be held until Lebanon was at peace.

+Aftermath

 Eddé conceded after the election's results were announced.
 On 4 August, Chehab announced that he would work towards unity and stability in Lebanon and that the foremost of his aims "is the withdrawal of foreign troops."
 Chehab was elected to a six-year term and took office on 23 September.
 The capital city of Beirut was patrolled by numerous troops and placed under a lockdown for all of the 23rd as Chehab was sworn in at 10:58 AM.